-The Average charge, \overline{Z} (unitless) parameter is typically a function of pH and may be added as an analytical function or an interpolation polynomial under Definitions.
-The average squared charge, used in the electrolyte potential equation, is calculated automatically based on Z .
+The Average charge, \bar{Z} (unitless) parameter is typically a function of pH and may be added as an analytical function or an interpolation polynomial under Definitions.
+The average squared charge, used in the electrolyte potential equation, is calculated automatically based on \overline{Z} .